 Whether your company wants to maintain or expand its operations, secure its finances while chasing late payments, launch a short- or long-term project or simply create a safety net, the possibilities of an Unsecured Business Loan are endless.

 10. Do you deal with all Unsecured Business Loan providers?

 We have relationships with a significant proportion of the Unsecured Business Loan providers in the market to offer our customers a wide choice.
-We select our panel of funders carefully and value the importance of the Broker / Funder relationship, but not all funders are the same and some do not want to work via a third party introduction.
-New funders are coming to the market on a regular basis, and as such we constantly review and refresh our panel as well as monitoring the service levels of our longer-term partners to ensure they are meeting our customers’ needs.
+We select our panel of funders carefully and value the importance of the broker/funder relationship, but not all funders are the same and some do not want to work via a third party introduction.
+New funders are coming to the market on a regular basis, and we constantly review and refresh our panel as well as monitor the service levels of our longer-term partners to ensure they are meeting our customers’ needs.

 11. Are all the loan providers on your panel regulated?

-We would, however, always recommend – before proceeding with any funder – that you:
+We do always recommend before proceeding with any funder that you:

 12. How do you decide which unsecured business loan is appropriate for each prospect?

 The process is simple.
 Our consultants are all trained in working with unsecured business loans and certain related products.
 They will spend a short period of time consulting with you on the phone to obtain all of the relevant information required for us to make an introduction to any relevant funder.
 The information you provide will dictate the relevant products/funder suitable for you.